Photo credit: Michael Achtman

 Short experimental and collage films by filmpro Associate Artist Michael Achtman

-An evening of recent short and experimental collage films by writer-director and filmpro Associate Artist Michael Achtman, the evening will include medici, waves, Ohno and a sneak preview of Achtman’s new dramatic short, Awake!
+An evening of recent short and experimental collage films by writer-director and filmpro Associate Artist Michael Achtman, the evening included medici, waves, Ohno and a sneak preview of Achtman’s new dramatic short, Awake!

 The experimental shorts come out of an ongoing practice that is based in intuition rather than logic.

 “I wanted these works to emerge from a daily practice of collecting images and sound, to coalesce organically and intuitively and balance the methodical aspects of my narrative film practice which involve writing, developing, looking for funding, casting, location scouting, etc. These freer works come from mucking around in the studio, in the middle of the night, raking through collections of images and sounds that I have grabbed on the fly, juxtaposing and rearranging.
 They develop as sketches and exercises.

 “What do they have in common with the narrative, logically planned films?
 That’s for viewers to decide…”

 Awake! is a new short narrative film, shot in September 2014.
 A woman living with MS opens the door to a Jehovah Witness, little suspecting they will spend the day together.
 They walk in the park, bake a chocolate cake and watch an Ingmar Bergman film.
 Both of the characters are blind, played by blind actors Alex Bulmer and Margo Cargill in this black comedy.

 Michael’s Shorts featured a sneak preview of this new work, currently in post-production, in its first public showing.

 filmpro, Studio 3, 1 – 15 Cremer Street, London E2 8HD